suffolklibraries/lgc/content/collections/events/let-s-get-crafty-easter.md

     content:
       -
         type: text
-        text: "All lunch boxes include a sandwich (veggie and vegan options are available), juice, fruit and crisps. \_Skip the queue and collect your lunch box from our café upon arrival. "
+        text: 'All lunch boxes include a sandwich (veggie and vegan options are available), juice, fruit and crisps.
+Skip the queue and collect your lunch box from our café upon arrival. '
   -
     type: paragraph
     content: